 As the demand for natural wine grew around the world it was easy for Valentina Passalacqua to step into the light and become a sought after winemaker.
 She was not just making natural wine but she championed the methods of viticulture that make it so appealing, while also being a strong female winemaker.
 It is not enough to say a wine is natural and funky, but you have to walk the walk in every method and practice throughout the winemaking and the business, which she did.
 People who gravitate towards natural wine do so because the virtues held by the winemakers are close to their own especially ethical and sustainable production.
 It is with one hand that Valentina Passalacqua held herself up as a beacon for natural wine, and yet with her other hand she seemed to hide the gross indignities that her family carried out against their workers that fed our thirst and allowed her to increase her gains.
 Remember that she did own 25% of that vegetable company.

 This is not a new story, but things are changing

 Wine, like most of our agricultural history, is a story that is built on the back of human suffering and indignity.
-Seldom does the industry bring these issues to the light, rather choosing to hide behind a thin veil of secrecy.
-Whether it is use of migrant labor in the United States, or the controversial lower minimum wage for farm workers in South Africa, the labor used to make the wines we love is a tough discussion even today.
+Seldom does the industry bring these issues to the light, instead choosing to hide behind a thin veil of secrecy.
+Whether it is the use of migrant labor in the United States, or the controversial lower minimum wage for farmworkers in South Africa, the labor used to make the wines we love is a tough discussion even today.
 There is, however, a changing view.